FeroseHameed/random-shape-cognition1012/README.md

 &emsp;•	Users will be prompted to enter a username and start a new game

 &emsp;•	Webpage will highlight random shapes upon start of game

+&emsp;•	Game will also consist of BGM similar to Kahoot's BGM

 &emsp;•	Users can click on shapes and if the correct shape is clicked, another shape will be highlighted